mromanello/DTS-validator/NOTES.md

     - Reason:
         - Same as for test #2 above (caused by `down` not yet fully implemented).
 6. simple range test (`start/end`, but no `down`)
+    - not yet included in the tests as somehow redundant w.r.t. test #5
     - `https://dev.dracor.org/api/v1/dts/navigation?resource=https://dev.dracor.org/id/test000001&start=front&end=body&down=1`
     - `member` property is null, whereas it's expected to contain all `CitableUnit`s in the selected citation subtree.